The Auckland Project is committed to respecting and protecting your privacy

 Photographs or film featuring individuals or small groups who can be easily identified are subject to data protection legislation.
 We will ask individuals to sign a consent form prior to any images being taken or recorded and these forms will be stored securely.

 If a photograph features a child under the age of 16, we will ask a parent or guardian for consent.

 Photos may be used for promotional purposes for up to five years after an event, but may then be retained for the purpose of building a community based archive to record the history of our venues.
 Should consent for the use of your photograph be withdrawn, we will cease use in future marketing activities and will endeavour to remove the image from historical content, but this may not always be possible, for example in print material that has already been distributed.

-CCTV is used extensively throughout our site to monitor the activities of individuals.
+CCTV is used extensively throughout our site to monitor the activities of individuals in order to ensure safety for our visitors, collections, volunteers and staff.
 We abide by the CCTV Code of Practice in the management of information recorded and retained by surveillance equipment.

 Security and data processing

 We will take all reasonable steps to ensure that your data is stored and processed securely and in-line with both our data policy and processes and the current laws on data protection.

 When making a credit or debit card transaction, your details are encrypted and protected via an SSL certificate.
 When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer.